Connecting Kafka to your DSP pipeline as a data destination

-If your data fails to get into Kafka, check the connection settings to make sure you have the correct broker, as well as the correct certificates and keys if you are using an SSL-authenticated connection.
-DSP doesn't run a check to see if you enter the valid credentials.
+If your data fails to get into Kafka, check the connection settings to make sure you have the correct broker, as well as the correct credentials and certificates if you are using an authenticated connection.
+DSP doesn't run a check to see if you enter valid credentials.

-Connecting Kafka to your DSP pipeline as a data source
+Connecting Kafka to your pipeline as a data source